TakeLab/podium/docs/source/advanced.rst

   >>>   return len(tokenized)
   >>> bucket_iter = BucketIterator(train, batch_size=32, bucket_sort_key=instance_length)

-The :attr:`podium.datasets.BucketIterator.bucket_sort_key` function defines how the instances in the dataset should be sorted.
+The ``bucket_sort_key`` function defines how the instances in the dataset should be sorted.
 The method accepts an instance of the dataset, and should return a value which will be used as a sort key in the ``BucketIterator``.
 It might be interesting (and surprising) to see how much space (and time) do we earn by bucketing.
 We will define a naive iterator on the same dataset and measure the total amount of padding used when iterating over a dataset.

 .. code-block:: python